 To say Argentina was exhausting would be an understatement.
 The people here are crazy.
-By the time I’m used to going home, most Argentines are just getting ready to hit the clubs.
-After a week of calm in the deserts of Chile, I immediately found myself needing to adjust to an entirely different way of life.
+By the time I’m used to going home, most Argentines are just getting ready to hit the boliches.
+After a week of calm spent in the deserts of Chile, I immediately found myself needing to adjust to an entirely different way of life.
 There was no time zone change, but my schedule had turned all wonky as if there were.
-In Argentina, we were eating dinner closer to midnight, pre-gaming until 2 AM, and then partying until 7 AM on average.
+In Argentina, we were eating dinner close to midnight, pre-gaming until 3 AM, and then partying until 7 AM on average.

 The week that I spent in Buenos Aires, my hostel couldn’t help but start to make fun of me.
 Every day, I was meant to check out at 11 AM because I was planning on moving to a different district of the city.
-I had such big dreams.
+I had such big aspirations for exploring Buenos Aires.
 Every morning, I’d groggily roll up to reception in the early afternoon to let them know I was staying another night.
 I even missed my first ever bus in Cordoba.
-Nearly four years of traveling and I had never missed a bus.
-Until I thought I was still 21 and decided to book an 8 AM bus and just stay up all night partying.
+It broke my streak of nearly four years of traveling around the world without having ever missed a bus.
+Alas, I thought I was still 21 and decided to book an 8 AM bus and just stay up all night partying.
 I made it to 6:30 AM before deciding to lay my head down just for a minute.
 Should’ve known better.
 There went $40, which goes a long way if we’re talking booze in Argentina.
 Especially those $.50 bottles of wine.

-I was in Argentina when Coronavirus lockdowns started happening and I was forced to flee back to my parents’ house in the US.
+I was in Argentina when the Coronavirus lockdowns started happening and I was forced to flee back to my parents’ house in the United States.
 That Argentine nightlife definitely played a part into why I still find myself staying up until 7 AM every night for the last two months.
-Sadly, the nightlife down in my parents’ basement is nowhere near as popping as these places.
+Sadly, the nightlife down in my parents’ basement is nowhere near as popping as these places in Argentina.

 On the outskirts of Argentinian Patagonia lies Bariloche.
 This large city is one of the last few havens before the vast expanses of Patagonia really take hold.
 Take advantage of the civilization here because it might be likely your last real place to party if you are working your way south towards Ushuaia.